 How effective is fertility awareness?

-When practiced properly, fertility awareness can be a quite effective contraception method and is the most effective when all tracking methods are practised at the same time.
-Although, the effectiveness can range depending on how well you track your period or the fertility awareness method you choose, but it is generally somewhere between 76-88% effective.
+It can be very effective when followed perfectly, but this method requires commitment, practice and a thorough knowledge of your body.
+The effectiveness can range depending on how well you track your period or the fertility awareness method you choose, but it is generally somewhere between 76-88% effective.

 Note: your ovulation day can vary between cycles based on factors like stress, sickness, exercise and more.
 This is why no period tracker can say with 100% certainty when your ovulation will fall each month, and shouldn't be used a sole method of contraception.

-That said, there are ways to get more accurate predictions in Cycles!
-If you consistently log your BBT, CMQ or ovulation tests, your fertility accuracy will improve.
+That said, there are ways to get more accurate fertility predictions in Cycles.
+For example, if you consistently log your BBT, CMQ or ovulation tests, your fertility accuracy will improve.